libp2p/js-libp2p-examples/chat/nodejs/chapter04/README.md

 # Chapter 04

-- Create a basic chat protocol to send and receive messages to a single peer
+- Leverage the chat protocol at `./chat-protocol.js` to:
+  1. Print messages that are sent from peers to the console
+  1. Send messages we type to the console to our peers